Pool equipment on Tariff 33 FAQs

 What is to stop people from using an extension cord to power other appliances in the home from the Tariff 33 socket outlet?

-This would not be compliant with the conditions for accessing Economy Tariff 33.
+This wouldn't be compliant with the conditions for accessing Economy Tariff 33.

 In addition, disruptions to power supply when Economy Tariff 33 is switched off (generally at peak energy times in the morning or afternoon/evening) and the outside location of the socket outlet will form significant barriers for this.